 If there is one place appropriate to wear safari clothing it has to be the jungle.
 In Moonraker, Bond wears a putty-coloured cotton drill safari suit that’s quite traditional, at least above the knee.
-The safari shirt/jacket has a five-button front, including the collar button, and Bond buttons the bottom three.
+The safari shirt-jacket has a four-button front—there is no collar button—and Bond buttons the bottom three.
 It has four patch pockets with flaps and box pleats, deep side vents, one-button cuffs and shoulder straps.
-A fitted cut is the biggest difference this safari jacket has from the traditional safari jacket, which has a straight cut and a belt instead.
-This safari jacket shows little of the 1970’s trends.
+The collar is a two-piece shirt-style collar and has slightly rounded points.